Ahmed-AmineHomman/Ahmed-Amine-Homman/README.md

-👋 Hello everybody! 👋
+# 👋 Hello everyone! 👋

 I'm @Ahmed-AmineHomman, a research project leader at ClaraVista.
-I previously worked as a Data Analyst at AddUp and did a PhD at Ecoles des Ponts ParisTech (Paris-Est University) in Applied Mathematics.
-You will find my full resume in my [LinkedIn profile](https://www.linkedin.com/in/ahmedaminehomman/).
+My journey in the world of data and research began as a Data Analyst at AddUp, followed by a PhD in Applied Mathematics from Écoles des Ponts ParisTech (Paris-Est University).
+You can find my full resume on my [LinkedIn profile](https://www.linkedin.com/in/ahmedaminehomman/).

-During my PhD, I specialized in Molecular Simulation, where I wrote codes in C++ in order to perform simulations using the [Dissipative Particle Dynamics](https://en.wikipedia.org/wiki/Dissipative_particle_dynamics) model/
+During my PhD, I specialized in Molecular Simulation, developing C++ codes for simulations based on the [Dissipative Particle Dynamics](https://en.wikipedia.org/wiki/Dissipative_particle_dynamics) model.
+My PhD work is summarized in this [article](https://hal.archives-ouvertes.fr/hal-01180558).
-You'll find the article resuming my PhD work [here](https://hal.archives-ouvertes.fr/hal-01180558).
-Since the end of my PhD, I switched to Data Science and Machine Learning using Python.

-I'm interested in machine learning frameworks for usual marketing applications such as product recommendations, NLP and classification algorithms.
+Since completing my PhD, I've transitioned to Data Science and Machine Learning, primarily using Python.
+My expertise includes machine learning frameworks for marketing applications such as product recommendations, natural language processing, and classification algorithms.

-I am also still interested in everything revolving around simulation, and particularly in my first love which is Molecular Simulation.
-In addition, I am also interested in the quite new Julia language, and I will try to learn a bit about this langage in order to improve in it.
+In the past year, I have wholeheartedly embraced the advancements in Generative AI, gaining strong experience and specializing in this exciting field.
+This area has become my primary focus, and I am passionately exploring and contributing to the development of these innovative models.

+Despite my shift to AI, my interest in molecular simulation remains strong, harking back to my foundational work in this area.
+I am also intrigued by the relatively new Julia programming language and aim to deepen my proficiency in it.

-Finally, if I can, I will gladly offer my help to any major scientific python library such as @scikit-learn or @statsmodels.
+Whenever possible, I am keen to contribute to major scientific Python libraries such as @scikit-learn and @statsmodels.

+Thank you for visiting my profile!

-Take care, and welcome to my profile!
+Take care,
+Ahmed-Amine Homman